DimitarGrozev5/trainer-frontend/README.md

 ### ContextMenu Component

 The **ContextMenu** Component renders a floating modal, that is attached to it's parent component, by using `position: absolute`.
 The Component also renders a transperant Overlay, that has an onClick event handler, trigering the closing of the Context Menu.
+The Overlay guranties that the user won't be able to scrool the page and if he taps away from the menu it will close.

 The Component expects to receive a list of links, that will be rendered as Link components.